 If you are a Chartered firm, the logo should be shown on the homepage of your website, preferably in the header.
 If you are a Chartered adviser within a non-Chartered firm, then the logo should only be used on pages which are dedicated to the adviser who holds the designation.

 It isn’t enough to simply display the logo.
 Your website should contain a page explaining what you had to do to obtain your Chartered status, why it’s important and how it benefits your clients.
 The page should then be linked to the logo.

 4. Embed the CII’s video into your website

 The CII produce a free video to help advisers promote their Chartered status.
 It’s simple enough to embed on your website; either on the page which explains your Chartered status, or the appropriate adviser pages.
-You can find the videos by clicking here.

 5. Your ‘why choose us?’ page